kabisa/maji/docs/upgrade_guide.md

    * Update use of *Regions*. `@myRegion.show new MySubView` is now `@showChildView('myRegion', new MySubView)`
    * `getChildView: ->` is now `childView: ->`

+5. Maji 2.x uses Cordova plugin management

+This means that the Cordova plugins you wish to use should now be defined in `cordova/config.xml`, instead of `cordova/plugins.txt`.

+Refer to the Cordova documentation for details: https://cordova.apache.org/docs/en/latest/platform_plugin_versioning_ref/

 With these steps your app should become functional again, depending on how much custom stuff your app uses (like overwriting private implementations of Marionette).
 5. Update all uses of the `Maji.bus` to Backbone.Radio ([see documentation of radio here][backbone-radio])

 [marionette-upgrade]: http://marionettejs.com/docs/v3.1.0/upgrade.html